JonathanBentel/About-me/README.md

 - 👀 I am currently making a career change into IT after 7 years in law enforcment.
 - I currently have an associates degree from Delgado Communit College in information systems with plans to go on to get a bachelors degree in computer science.
 - I am currently teaching myself variouse skills on microsoft Server 2016 with active directory and Microsoft Exchange through virtual box.
-- To add on to this I am going back to coding and I am currently working on learning to code in python.
+- To add on to this I am going back to coding and I am currently working on learning to code in C#.
 - After I get a bit of experience I plan to make a simple application to track my weight lifting max's.
+- I also found a forum post that throws out a large amount of project ideas that I will play with in time.
 - To anyone looking at my profile, I am currently no where near being an expert at coding or even possesing working knowledge.